 Famous literary characters and how travel insurance could protect them on their adventures

-The 4th of March is nearly upon us and that means kids and adults alike are gearing up to dive into the wonderful magic of books with World Book Day!
+There are few better days in the calendar for kids and adults alike to dive into the wonderful magic of books than on World Book Day!

-Across the world, readers will be discovering fantastical literary universes, meeting mysterious characters and getting lost in timeless stories, adventures and odysseys that can act as havens in times of uncertainty and anxiety.
+On this day, readers around the world sit down to discover fantastical literary universes, meet mysterious characters and get lost in timeless stories, adventures and odysseys that can act as havens in times of uncertainty and anxiety.
 World Book Day itself is a wonderful initiative, organised by publishers and schools to ensure that every child in full-time education has access to books with free book tokens and events to celebrate the literary world.

 You may have been on epic quests to lonely mountains or escaped sand worms on distant planets.
 You might have mourned a missed chance with a human-rights lawyer or witnessed the rise of a 16th century Tudor statesman.
 You may even have followed the adventures of a mouse, outwitting a big, strange monster in a forest, or joined a water rat and a mole on a sunny river picnic, one fine spring morning.